 They also are more comfortable with sharing their vulnerabilities with others, and more readily seek support from friends and family.
 This willingness to seek support has a demonstrably protective quality on their nervous systems.

 “This study shows the assumption that men are more resilient to stress is incorrect.
 Conflict is at the clearer end of the stressful event spectrum and is probably recognized by men and women alike as being difficult, so they seek help and talk to their friends about it.
 But a chronic level of low stress, like this nagging, is not enough for men to seek help.
 This low level of stress is enough to affect mortality because it can impact on cortisol levels and the immune system, you do not need to have an earthquake or terror attack for stress to have an effect on physical health.”
 Professor Carmine Pariante.

 There’s that “Guy Code” again.
 Men tend to suck up low levels of stress, along with a Cortisol Cocktail.
 They “never complain, never explain,” and science now tells us that they tend not to remain either.

-The 2014 findings were published in the Journal of Epidemiology & Community Health.
+The 2014 research by Dr. Rikke Lund was published in the Journal of Epidemiology & Community Health.